 Allergy drops are a form of immunotherapy.
-They stimulate the patient’s immune system to develop antibodies to block the allergy reaction before it occurs.
-This form of therapy allows for the patient to have a significant reduction in allergy symptoms and require less allergy medicine.
+They stimulate the patient’s immune system to develop antibodies to block the allergic reaction before it occurs.
+This form of therapy allows the patient to have a significant reduction in allergy symptoms and require less allergy medicine.
 Unlike allergy shots they can be given safely at home, don’t require any needles, and are safer than allergy shot therapy.
 Allergy drops have been shown to be equal in efficacy with allergy shot therapy.

-Allergy drops are formulated based upon skin testing in our office.
+Allergy drops are formulated based on skin testing in our office.
 The skin testing we use has no needles.
-Instead it is a plastic multi-pressure device which is dipped in the typical allergens and placed on the patient’s back.
+Instead, it is a plastic multi-pressure device which is dipped in the typical allergens and placed on the patient’s back.
 The results are read within 15 minutes.
 Positive reactions are used to formulate the appropriate allergy drops.
 Some patients have LAR (local allergic rhinitis) meaning allergy isolated to the nasal and sinus membranes that will not show on skin or blood testing.
 We include allergens that the patient knows bother them even if negative on skin testing to treat this LAR.

 Allergy drops vS Allergy shots